richardcavell/BASICloader/README.txt

 The output of BASICloader will therefore look like the old "type-in" programs from 1980s computer magazines.

-If there is any intellectual property right in the output of this program, then I license that to you as well, under a free license.
+The output of this program is licensed to you under the following license:

+  1. You may use the output of this program, for free, for any worthwhile or moral purpose.
+  2. You should attribute me and the BASICloader program where that does not cause an unreasonable burden on you.

+You should not allow people to assume that you wrote the BASIC code yourself.

 If you want to use the output on an emulated Color Computer or Dragon using XRoar, try these commands: